li-group/scChat/README.md

   This will prevent previous chat sessions from being reprocessed.

 # Datasets
-The datasets used for testing and examples for sample_mapping.json and specification_graph.json can be found at [https://docs.google.com/spreadsheets/d/1NwN5GydHn0B3-W0DLcAfvnNtZVJEMUgBW9YyzXnS83A/edit?usp=sharing
+The Python script, cell ontology, testing results, and datasets used for testing and examples for sample_mapping.json and specification_graph.json can be found at [https://docs.google.com/spreadsheets/d/1NwN5GydHn0B3-W0DLcAfvnNtZVJEMUgBW9YyzXnS83A/edit?usp=sharing
 ](https://drive.google.com/drive/u/4/folders/1RJRETtwI3zxsOJK0Lop197JGm3Isl4iB)